SUBARACHNOID HEMORRHAGE

 - rebleeding rate is slightly higher than with clipping

-- this method is preferred for aneurysms with a narrow neck (ideally < 5mm) in the posterior circulation and patients with more severe neurological deficits, cerebral edema, or older age with comorbidities
+- this method is preferred for aneurysms with a narrow neck (ideally < 5mm) in the posterior circulation and in patients with more severe neurological deficits, cerebral edema, or older age with comorbidities

 Deconstructive procedures |